input-output-hk/cardano-sl/docs/exceptions.md

 to use this function inside a monad from external library which uses `MonadFail` to fail.

-We should make sure that no code imports `Control.Exception` or `Control.Monad.Catch`, and use `Control.Exception.Safe` instead.

 We should locate all usages of `forkIO` and replace with appropriate functions from `async`.